xenitane/xenitane.github.io/src/content/publication/errors-as-values-the-better-approach.md

 Well, there we have it, some modern programming language creators identified this and designed programming languages where error are treated and passed around just like values.

-Some examples of this kind of languages are [**`Rust`**](https://www.rust-lang.org/), [**`Zig`**](https://ziglang.org/), [**`Go`**](https://go.dev/), [**`Odin`**](https://odin-lang.org/) and some others that I'm not aware of at the time of writing.
+Some examples of this kind of languages are `Rust`, `Zig`, `Go`, `Odin` and some others that I'm not aware of at the time of writing.
 Here's How they do it:

-- Rust: It has two special types, `Result` type which the programmer can use to return either the result or the error, and this forces you to manage the errors as you receive them.
+- Rust: It has a special `Result` type which the programmer can use to return either the result or the error, and this forces you to manage the errors as you receive them.
-- Zig: You have to mark a function that will return an error and any function that will receive an error if it wants to return it too, otherwise process the error then and there.
+- Zig: You have error unions as your return type for functions which enforce you to either handle them on the call site or simply propogate them upward.
 - Go: In Go you can return tuples aka multiple values at once.
-So if you are concerned that something can go wrong(and believe me it will), you can include and error among your return values which the receiver is forced to process.
+So if you are concerned that something can go wrong(and believe me it will), you can include and error at the end of a tuple in the return values which the receiver will deal with.
-- Odin: Odin follows an approach that's a mix of all three above in my opinion.
+- Odin: I have not used Odin yet, so I won't say much but it also does follow a similar approach.

 How does all this benefit us:

-- We are forced to handle each and every error, that means we can track the point of it's origin without huge stacktraces by appropriate reporting.
+- We are forced to handle each and every error, that means we can track the point of it's origin in the explicitness.
-- An error occurred, we captured it, now we can handle the cleanup before returning it if we don't want to handle it then and there.
+- An error occurred, we captured it, now we can do some work as part of processing the error also based on it's type.
-- The control flow is safe, we are not jumping around with no idea where we'll land.
+- The control flow is safe, and predictable, we are not jumping around with no idea where we'll land.

 Henceforth, I implore you to please take a look at these languages and try them out, you might end up liking them and using them.